goldsborough/Writer-Tutorial/Part-4/part-4.md

     insertButton = QtGui.QPushButton("Insert",self)
     insertButton.clicked.connect(self.insert)

 We followingly add all of these widgets to a layout and set it as our dialog's layout, as well as configuring all the other necessary window settings already discussed before (window size, title etc.).
 In `insert()`, we grab our parent's text cursor again as well as all of the values the user set for the various parameters on our dialog.
 Our cursor's method for inserting a table is `insertTable()`, which takes the number of rows, the number of columns and optionally a `QTextTableFormat` object.
+If either the number of rows or the number of columns is zero, `insertTable()` does nothing.
+To prevent confusion, we check if `rows` or `cols` is zero and, if it is the case, pop up an error dialog.
+Else, we move on to inserting the table.
 We can directly use the values we retrieved for row and column numbers, however we must use a `QTextTableFormat` object to make changes to cell padding and cell spacing.
 Therefore, we create a new `QTextTableFormat` and set the spacing and padding using `setCellPadding()` and `setCellSpacing()`, respectively.
-Finally, we use our cursor's `insertTable()` method to insert the table.
-We subsequently close this window.
-Note that if either the row or the column number is zero, `insertTable()` does nothing.
+Finally, we use `insertTable()` method to insert the table and subsequently close the dialog:

         def insert(self):